-In March 2007 the United Kingdom's ratification of the United Nations Framework Convention on Climate Change (UNFCCC) and its Kyoto Protocol were extended to the Cayman Islands Government.
+In March 2007 the United Kingdom's ratification of the United Nations Framework Convention on Climate Change ("UNFCCC") and its Kyoto Protocol were extended to the Cayman Islands Government.
 This framework aims to reduce greenhouse gas emissions produced by certain industries.
 Specific details on the regulations implementing the protocol have yet to be released by the Government and, accordingly, CUC is not in a position to assess the financial impact of compliance with the framework.

-A committee to establish a National Energy Policy was appointed by the Government in 2010 and includes representation by CUC.
+A committee to establish a National Energy Policy ("NEP") was appointed by the Government in 2010.
 The goal of the policy is to ensure security, reliability and affordability of energy supplies in the Cayman Islands, as well as to reduce the Islands' carbon footprint and diversify power sources.
-A draft National Energy Policy was issued for discussion in 2013.
+A draft NEP was issued for discussion in 2013 but was not legislated.
+In January 2016, the Government appointed a new NEP Review Committee which includes representation by CUC.